How to apply for a Variation to a Premises Licence

 There are two types of Licence Variation - Full or Minor

 A premises licence holder can apply to the licensing authority, using the Contact Details box below, to vary the licence.
 Variations could include the opening times of the premises, or even changes to the layout of the premises covered by the licence.
 More probably, it will relate to the licensable activities of the licence or conditions attached to the licence.
 The process is different for either a Full or Minor variation.

-Application forms and further information of how to vary a premises licence are available from the Department for Culture, Media and Sport website.
+Application forms and further information of how to vary a premises licence are available from the Home Office website

-Application forms and further information about Minor Variations are available from the Dept for Culture, Media and Sport website
+Application forms and further information about Minor Variations are available from the Home Office website